aabyomi-786/211-Project/README.md

 Copy and paste the following line into your terminal to compile and run:

-g++ main.cpp gradebook.cpp gradebook.h -o prog && ./prog *YOUR TEXT FILE HERE*
+g++ main.cpp gradebook.cpp gradebook.h -o prog && ./prog

-Compile time will be near-instant.
-Runtime will vary based on the size of your text file.
+Compile time will be near-instant, however may vary based on the size of your file.

+## **Possible function calls**

+IndiGrade(STRING Students name) - Returns grade of a specific student

+CategoryGrade(STRING Category name) - Returns average grade of a specific category

+CourseGradeOption(INT Option) - Returns a grade based on a specified option

+printAll() - Prints all individual grades for each student

+changeName(STRING Old name, STRING New name - Changes the name of a student

+changeCategory(STRING name, STRING new category) - Changes the category of an individual student

+changeGrade(STRING name, INT new grade) - Changes a grade of an individual student

+addNew(STRING name, STRING category, INT ) - Adds an entry for a new student

+save() - Saves gradebook data

+## **Example of program in use**

 ## **Purpose of each program file**

 Main.cpp - Read in users file data, get grades from specific categories, call to gradebook.cpp file with the file data.

-Gradebook.cpp - Defines all functions that can be called in the gradebook class.
+Gradebook.cpp - Defines and runs all functions that can be called in the gradebook class.

 Gradebook.h - Creates the gradebook class and vectors for students names, grades, and category percentages.
 Declares all functions that can be used in gradebook.cpp, linking them to the class.